richlamdev/ansible-server-freebsd/README.md

 Additionally the vagrant user is added to the wheel group.

 Naturally, you will need Vagrant and VirtualBox, use and installation is information beyond the scope of this repo.

+5. Post deployment, consider disabling password authentication via SSH and restrict authentication to SSH key only.